Blackhawks Zamboni Driver Has Kept Ice Clean For Over 40 Years

 By the time high school shop class rolled around, Ahearn was taking apart two Zambonis to build a better one.

 Ahearn taught himself maintenance work and refrigeration so he could run every bit of the former Jim Campbell Ice Skating Center in suburban Westmont.
-That’s where former Blackhawks players Tony Esposito and Stan Mikita skated during the off season — and invited Ahearn, a defender, to practice with them.
+That’s where former Blackhawks players Tony Esposito and Stan Mikita skated during the off season — and invited Ahearn, a defenseman, to practice with them.

 Soon enough, Ahearn was cleaning the top ice at Chicago Stadium.